Samsung/tizen-docs/docs/application/native/guides/ui/tizen-ws-shell/tzsh-quickpanel.md

 ```

 ## Destroy TZSH-Quickpanel
-When TZSH-Quickpanel is no longer needed, destroy the structures use the following code:
+When TZSH-Quickpanel is no longer needed, destroy the structures.
+To destroy the structures, use the following code:

 ```
 static void